AI-Generated Brand Images

 Style keywords — Include consistent descriptors: minimalist, warm tones, flat design.
 Reuse across images.

-Reference style — In the style of a specific artist or reference image.
-Build a library of reference prompts.
+Reference style — In the style of a specific reference image.
+Build a library of prompts that work.

 Color palette — Specify colors.
 Some tools support color parameters.